angelo-v/solid-oidc-client-browser/README.md

 # Solid OIDC Client Browser

-This library implements a very simple version of the Solid OIDC protocol:
+This library implements the Solid-OIDC protocol as supported by current Solid Servers:

 - [x] **Authorization Code Grant**
     - [x] with PKCE (RFC 7636)
-    - [x] with `iss` parameter check for enhanced security (RFC 9207)
+    - [x] with strict `iss` parameter check for enhanced security (RFC 9207)
 - [x] **RefreshTokenGrant**
     - [x] to renew tokens in-session
     - [x] to restore an idle session